ysraell/random-forest-mc/README.md

     - Data Imputation using the Forest.
 - [Plus] Add a method to return the list of feaures and their degrees of importance.
 - Docstring.

+### TODO V2.0:

+- Extender for predict by regression.